-Crumble: add a vanilla or coconut crumble which can take this to the next level
+Crumble: adding a vanilla crumble would take this to the next level.

 Sprinkles: adding a fun sprinkle to the shell would also add some pops of color and change the look completely.
 Think black sprinkles or pink on this sunny flavor.

 Candy: Adding a candy center works best with the flavors that are more tart: a nice surprise which would be totally unexpected and delicious.

 Now, here’s the Dole Whip Macaron recipe, in all its pineapple-y goodness.

 - 1 cup American Buttercream makes about 12-15 macarons

 - 1 Tablespoon freeze-dried pineapple